Location: Newport Beach, California

 Host: University of California, Irvine: The Donald Bren School of Information and Computer Sciences

 iConference 2015 is hosted by University of California, Irvine: The Donald Bren School of Information and Computer Sciences.
-The presenting sponsor is Microsoft Research.
+The champion sponsor is Microsoft Research.

 About the iConference